Iran–United Arab Emirates relations: History

 On November 28, 2013, the foreign minister of the UAE visited Iran.
 In late July 2019, an Emirati delegation of coast guard commanders have met with their Iranian counterparts in Tehran for the first time in six years, in order to improve maritime co-operation in the Strait of Hormuz.

 In the aftermath of 2016 attack on the Saudi diplomatic missions in Iran, the United Arab Emirates had criticized Iran for not protecting Saudi diplomat missionary, however, unlike Saudi Arabia, Bahrain, and Qatar which withdrew its ambassadors, the United Arab Emirates maintains its diplomatic mission in the country, just limited its diplomatic relations.

+Iran-backed Houthis

-In 2019, Iran-backed soldiers in Yemen fired a number of missiles at the UAE.
-One hit a bus at Abu Dhabi International Airport.
-They also claim another missile hit Dubai International Airport, but the UAE denied this.
+In 2019, Iran-backed Houthis in Yemen fired a number of missiles at Abu Dhabi International Airport and Dubai International Airport, but the UAE denied that any missiles reached the country.
+In 2022, Iran-backed Houthis fired multiple missiles and drones at Abu Dhabi targeting oil tankers and an under-construction airport infrastructure in response to territorial losses to Emirati trained Giants Brigade in Yemen.
+Although all of the missiles and multiple drones were intercepted, a drone hit an oil tanker and killed 3 civilians and injured 6 others.